Chris Blewitt: Washington Football Team

 Blewitt signed with the Washington Football Team's practice squad in October 2021.
 He was promoted to the active roster after their previous kicker, Dustin Hopkins, was released on October 20, but was waived on November 9 after getting three field goal attempts blocked over two weeks.

 Cleveland Browns

 Blewitt was signed to the Cleveland Browns' practice squad on December 29, 2021.
 He signed a reserve/futures contract with the Browns on January 11, 2022, and was released on May 2, 2022.

 Pittsburgh Maulers

-Blewitt signed with the Pittsburgh Maulers of the USFL on April 27, 2023, and was subsequently placed on the team's inactive roster.
+Blewitt signed with the Pittsburgh Maulers of the United States Football League on April 27, 2023, and was subsequently placed on the team's inactive roster.

 He made his USFL debut on April 30 against the Philadelphia Stars and tied a league record with five field goals in the Maulers' first win of the season.
 Following his performance, he was named the USFL Special Teams Player of the Week.
 The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).